department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 ## How long does it take VA to make a decision?

 It depends.
-We process claims in the order we received them, unless a claim requires priority processing.
+We process VA Survivors Pension claims in the order we receive them, unless a claim requires priority processing.